+Generic Skills Learning Outcomes
-Generic Skills Learning Outcomes 9.
-An applicant must demonstrate, in the manner set out in paragraph 10 below, that he or she has achieved the following 13 Generic Skills Learning Outcomes:

-i. the ability to communicate clearly, concisely, and correctly in the written, spoken, and visual form that fulfils the purpose and meets the needs of audiences.

-ii. the ability to reframe information, ideas, and concepts using the narrative, visual, numerical, and symbolic representations which demonstrate understanding.

-iii. the ability to apply a wide variety of mathematical techniques with the degree of accuracy required to solve problems and make decisions.

-iv. the ability to use a variety of computer hardware and software and other technological tools appropriate and necessary to the performance of tasks.

-v. the ability to interact with others in groups or teams in ways that contribute to effective working relationships and the achievement of goals.

-vi. the ability to evaluate her or his own thinking throughout the steps and processes used in problem solving and decision making. vii. the ability to collect, analyze, and organize relevant and necessary information from a variety of sources.

-viii. the ability to evaluate the validity of arguments based on qualitative and quantitative information in order to accept or challenge the findings of others.

-ix. the ability to create innovative strategies and/or products that meet identified needs.

-x the ability to manage the use of time and

-x. the ability to manage the use of time and other resources to attain personal and/or project-related goals.

-xi. the ability to take responsibility for her or his own actions and decisions.

-xii. the ability to adapt to new situations and demands by applying and/or updating her or his knowledge and skills.

-xiii. the ability to represent her or his own skills, knowledge, and experience realistically for personal and employment purposes.

-10. An applicant must demonstrate that he or she has achieved the 13 Generic Skills Learning Outcomes described in paragraph 9 above principally by the successful completion of credit courses forming part of the academic program; however, the applicant may submit for consideration his or her successful completion of other educational training or internships or his or her practical experience or a combination of the foregoing, in addition to the successful completion of credit courses forming part of the academic program in order to demonstrate his or her achievement of the 13 Generic Skills Learning Outcomes described in paragraph 9 above.
+- 9. An applicant must demonstrate, in the manner set out in paragraph 10 below, that he or she has achieved the following 13 Generic Skills Learning Outcomes: - i. the ability to communicate clearly, concisely, and correctly in the written, spoken, and visual form that fulfils the purpose and meets the needs of audiences. - ii. the ability to reframe information, ideas, and concepts using the narrative, visual, numerical, and symbolic representations which demonstrate understanding. - iii. the ability to apply a wide variety of mathematical techniques with the degree of accuracy required to solve problems and make decisions. - iv. the ability to use a variety of computer hardware and software and other technological tools appropriate and necessary to the performance of tasks. - v. the ability to interact with others in groups or teams in ways that contribute to effective working relationships and the achievement of goals. - vi. the ability to evaluate her or his own thinking throughout the steps and processes used in problem solving and decision making. - vii. the ability to collect, analyze, and organize relevant and necessary information from a variety of sources. viii. the ability to evaluate the validity of arguments based on qualitative and quantitative information in order to accept or challenge the findings of others. - ix. the ability to create innovative strategies and/or products that meet identified needs. - x. the ability to manage the use of time and other resources to attain personal and/or project-related goals. - xi. the ability to take responsibility for her or his own actions and decisions. - xii. the ability to adapt to new situations and demands by applying and/or updating her or his knowledge and skills. - xiii. the ability to represent her or his own skills, knowledge, and experience realistically for personal and employment purposes. - 10.
+An applicant must demonstrate that he or she has achieved the 13 Generic Skills Learning Outcomes described in paragraph 9 above principally by the successful completion of credit courses forming part of the academic program; however, the applicant may submit for consideration his or her successful completion of other educational training or internships or his or her practical experience or a combination of the foregoing, in addition to the successful completion of credit courses forming part of the academic program in order to demonstrate his or her achievement of the 13 Generic Skills Learning Outcomes described in paragraph 9 above. - 11.
+In addition to the formal education described in paragraphs 1 to 10 above, the applicant must have practised in a situation where he/she performed the role of a social service worker for at least 900 hours. - 12.

-II.
-Practical Experience

-"Role of a social service worker" means the role of a person who assesses, treats and evaluates individual' interpersonal and societal problems through the use of social service work knowledge, skills, interventions and strategies, to assist individuals, dyads, families, groups, organizations and communities to achieve optimum social functioning.

-- 11. In addition to the formal education described in paragraphs 1 to 10 above, the applicant must have practised in a situation where he/she performed the role of a social service worker for at least 900 hours. - 12.
 The social service work practice can take place in the workplace or as part of an academic practicum experience which meets all the requirements or a combination of the foregoing.
 The requirement for social service work practice cannot be satisfied through volunteer work. - 13.
 During the 900 hours of practical experience, the applicant must have had direct responsibility for providing social service work services to individuals, dyads, families, groups, organizations, and communities or any of the foregoing.